 La Cantina de San Angel is located in the World Showcase section of Epcot.
 It is in the Mexico pavilion on the lagoon side of the promenade.
-La Cantina is actually the first restaurant you will encounter when entering World Showcase from the Mexico side.
+La Cantina is actually the first restaurant you encounter when entering World Showcase from the Mexico side.

 I am not really impressed with the food at La Cantina.
 I feel that La Cantina’s food is bland and nothing special.
-I can get much better Mexican food through a drive-thru at home.
-This is kinda surprising to me because I love the food next door at La Hacienda.
-But, I am not a fan of La Cantina, mainly because of the food.
-There are much better quick-service options in World Showcase.
+You can get much better Mexican food through a drive-thru in the Southwest part of the USA.

 You can do some decent people watching from the seating area at La Cantina as well.
-This is also a pretty good spot to sit and watch Illuminations.
+This is also a pretty good spot to sit and watch the nightly fireworks show.
 The only problem with watching from here is that, at least for me, the roof over the seating area somewhat interferes with the view of the fireworks.

 Disney Dining Plan/Cost

 La Cantina does participate on the Disney Dining Plan.
 It will cost you one quick-service credit per person.
 If you are paying out of pocket for this meal, you can expect to spend less than $15 per adult.
 From a purely economic perspective, this is a decent use of your dining credits.

 La Cantina de San Angel is a quick-service Mexican food restaurant.
 It sits on the lagoon side of the promenade in Epcot’s World Showcase.
 It is in a very convenient location as it is close to the Future World side of the park as well.